ash-project/ash/documentation/guides/getting-started.md

       ]
     ```

 5. Define your first resource.
-Each resource should go in a folder inside of the `resources` folder in your API folder.
-For example, you might add `lib/my_app/my_api/resources/ticket.ex`.
+Place it at `lib/my_app/my_api/resources/ticket.ex`.
 To start, create your resource with the following contents:

     ```elixir
     defmodule MyApp.MyApi.ResourceName do